kernhe/SPDXHub/doc/usecase_upload.md

 * Client uploads a package that is not a package that can be scanned, and as such a SPDX document cannot be created

 <b>Trigger:</b> Clientele selects the option for an upload to the SPDX Dashboard, and then are given the option to upload an SPDX document or to scan a package for licensing information<br><br>
 <b>Notes:</b> Clients may upload documents that are incomplete, as these documents can be later edited to include pertinent information.
-Also, not all scanned packages will provide complete SPDX documents if information is not present or cannot be found, yet again if this information is known by the client – it can be added after the scan has concluded and the document has been created and added.
+Also, not all scanned packages will provide complete SPDX documents if information is not present or cannot be found, yet again if this information is known by the client â€“ it can be added after the scan has concluded and the document has been created and added.